ricardo-hz/INST326-final-project/README.md

     - Enemies will attack your Characters based on their given logic.
     - Turn order should repeat until either side dies, meaning that their whole party is completely wiped out
+- Step 3: Upgrade Equipment!
+    - After each combat phase (assuming the player lives), they will be given the choice, for each character, to upgrade either their weapon or their armor.
+This helps characters obtain more damage, or become more tankier
+- Step 4: Repeat!
+    - Step 2 and 3 will repeat until the 6th round, AKA the Boss Round, where it will proceed normally but if the player loses, their will be a special sentence on what happens after they lose.
+If they win, the heroes are praised for their deeds!

 ## How To Start the Game:
 - Download latest version of Python 3 from [python.org](https://www.python.org/)